 - What questions may arise as a result of items presented during the meeting?
 How many of them can you answer ahead of time?

-By thinking through the meeting ahead of time, you will be more in control during the meeting itself--not to mention better prepared to handle any challenges that might come up during the meeting.
+By thinking through the meeting in advance, you will be more in control during the meeting itself--not to mention better prepared to handle any challenges that might come up during the meeting.

 Tip #2: Create an Agenda

 When you sit down at the meeting, does everyone know what's expected to happen?
 Take the time to create an agenda that details everything that you'd like to accomplish during the meeting.
-Refer to that agenda for things like who has the floor next, what issues you need to cover, and who needs to have the floor.
+RRefer to that agenda for items such as what issues you need to cover and who has the floor next.
 It can also be helpful to refer back to the agenda if you're struggling to get things done during the meeting.

 Tip #3: Get Homeowner Participation

-The entire point of your HOA board is to represent the homeowners--which can be very difficult if you don't have homeowner participation!
-Encourage homeowners to attend board meetings and vote on issues that have significance to them.
-In order to get them there, offer:
+The entire point of your HOA board is to represent the homeowners--which can be difficult if you don't have homeowner participation!
+Encourage homeowners to attend board meetings and the board should vote on issue that have significance to them.
+In order to incease attendence, offer: